New Trampoline Springs – For Extreme Bounce

 1. Competitive springs

-These types of springs for the trampoline are widely used on competition grade trampolines (like Eurotramp Ultimate 4×4).
+These types of springs for the trampoline are widely used on competition-grade trampolines (like Euro tramp Ultimate 4×4 or MaxAir Trampolines).
 These are heavy-duty springs, usually longer than 10″, and do come with a price.
-Of course, they last longer so you don’t have to replace it more often, so we can recommended them if money is not the issue (price per piece is approx $6).
+Of course, they last longer so you don’t have to replace them more often, so we can recommend them if money is not the issue (price per piece is approx $6).

 2. Recreational steel springs

 These types of trampoline springs are commonly used in 95% of all outdoor trampolines.
 This type is cheaper when compared to the competitive ones and because it is cheaper, it definitely doesn’t last as long.

 When replacing your trampoline mat, it is a good time to inspect springs as well.
 You should try to jump on a trampoline and if you notice springs that are over-stretched, loose, or have damaged hooks, basically they are not returning to their initial position, then they should be replaced immediately, as not only quality of bounce will suffer, but they do pose a safety hazard.